"West Wing" Fans Try to Figure Out What's Next | Washingtonian

 The West Wing’s conception of its own politics can be neatly summed up in a single phrase: “practical idealism.”
 Bartlet delivers a speech under a banner bearing those words early in the show’s first season and, incidentally, Franklin Roosevelt used the exact same language in real-world remarks describing the promise of American University in 1934.
 But in the show, this sentiment often meant Democrats compromising with Republicans, consciously keeping their left flank in check.
 This puts it decidedly at odds with the current political zeitgeist.

 Part of the contrast comes from real-life Democrats moving left in recent years.
 “Yesterday’s principle is today’s compromise,” said David Kusnet, a former chief speechwriter to Bill Clinton who spoke at the conference.
-“If Josiah Bartlett were to run today, he’d be on the right of the party.”
+“If Josiah Bartlet were to run today, he’d be on the right of the party.”
 (Kusnet further argued that “though it had some success under Clinton, the legacy of what policy experts call neoliberalism is not a positive one.”)
 But more than anything, Democrats have been radicalized by the rightward lurch of the Republican Party, especially under Trump.
 Against this contemporary opposition, centrism and compromise feel to many Democrats as neither practical nor idealistic.

 “One of the great things about The West Wing is that the Republicans, by and large, are also people who love their country and want to do what’s right,” Handscombe tells me at the conference.
 Sorkin Republicans may not have the same values, she says, but they’re “in it for the right reasons, mostly.”